KDE/digikam-doc/README.md

-This repository host digiKam handbook based on [DocBook](https://en.wikipedia.org/wiki/DocBook) format.
+This repository host the digiKam handbook based on [DocBook](https://en.wikipedia.org/wiki/DocBook) format.

+[digiKam](https://www.digikam.org/about/features/) is a powerful Open Source Photo Management software.

 This documentation is weekly generated and [published here as HTML and PDF](https://docs.kde.org/index.php?language=en&package=digikam-doc).